Relativistic entanglement of two particles driven by continuous product momenta: Product momenta

 \section{Product momenta $f_{\Sigma}$}

-In the following sections \ref{sec:bellContinuousMomentaR_i_1}-\ref{sec:bellContinuousMomentaR_i_R_j} we will focus on spin rotations generated by product momenta of the form $f_{\Sigma}$.
+In this section we will focus on spin rotations generated by product momenta of the form $f_{\Sigma}$.
 In order to study the maximum range of phenomena that Lorentz boosts can exhibit we will choose boost scenarios with large boost angles and momenta so that the spins undergo large TWR when boosts approach the speed of light.
 To this end, we will assume that the centers of the Gaussians are given by geometric vectors $\pm \ppp_{X0} = (\pm 17.13, 0, -98.5)$ and $\pm \ppp_{Y0} = (0, \pm 17.13, -98.5)$, see Fig.~\ref{fig:X5}.

 This corresponds to the maximum TWR of $163\degree$ at large boosts $\xi = 6.5$.